Healthy Blueberry Crisp

 Weight Watchers – Save points by omitting pecans

-Can you use fresh berries in this healthy blueberry crisp?
+Can you use fresh berries in this blueberry crisp?

-Yes, you could also use fresh berries if you have an abundance of them, however, I like the frozen berries just as much.
+Yes, you could also use fresh blueberries if you have an abundance of them; however, I like the frozen berries just as much.

 As the frozen berries cook, they defrost, creating a delicious blueberry sauce that you may not get with fresher berries.

-If you’re looking for other blueberry recipes checkout our Healthy Blueberry Muffin Recipe.
+If you’re looking for other blueberry recipes, check out our Blueberry Smoothie or Healthy Blueberry Muffin Recipe.

 Blueberry crisp is delicious as is, but here are some things you can add to it!